brookmiles/freqtrade-stuff/docs/backtesting-traps/index.md

 One backtesting anomaly that seems to produce incredible, one might even say *unbelieveable*, results is the use of very small trailing stops.

 Here's an example strategy that exploits this feature.
 It uses no signals, and simply buys on every candle on a 1h timeframe.
-Sells happen by reaching minimum ROI or hitting the trailing stoploss.
+Sells happen by reaching minimum ROI of 1%, or by hitting the trailing stoploss of 0.1%.

 ``` python
 from freqtrade.strategy.interface import IStrategy